gauravagnihotri/sd_car_lane_detect/README.md

 [2] http://stackoverflow.com/questions/22588146/tracking-white-color-using-python-opencv
     'You might also consider using HSL color space, which stands for Hue, Saturation, Lightness.
 Then you would only have to look at lightness for detecting white and recognizing other colors would stay easy.'

+[3] Lesson 1, Chapter 11 - 'What would make sense as a reasonable range for these parameters?
+In our case, converting to grayscale has left us with an 8-bit image, so each pixel can take 28 = 256 possible values.
+Hence, the pixel values range from 0 to 255.'